 I was a 21 year old bartender in Sudbury when the 1972 Canada-Russia Summit Series took place, and I saw every game.
 I was alone, watching a grainy black and white TV when Paul Henderson scored in game eight.

 I was dating my first wife and together we watched the Canadiens-Red Army game on New Years Eve of 1975, from a high-rise in Ottawa.

-I drank beer with Aurele Joliat and drove him home afterwards, gave Glenn Hall a tour of the area I live in now (Powell River), saw Bobby Orr play when he was 16 years old in an exhibition game in Bracebridge, met the Rocket, and have had great luck in being in the right place at the right time, many times.
+I drank beer with Aurele Joliat and drove him home afterwards, gave Glenn Hall a tour of Powell River, saw Bobby Orr play when he was 16 years old in an exhibition game in Bracebridge, met the Rocket, and have had great luck in being in the right place at the right time, many times.

 I saw dozens of Original Six games in Toronto, including the Habs on many occasions, and marvelled at Gordie Howe, Bobby Hull, Tim Horton, Bobby Orr and rest, in their prime, from seats at Maple Leaf Gardens.